raysarosa/raysarosa/README.md

 ### **Projects Developed** 📂

 #### **Individual Project**
+- **EcoTrips SQL Analytics & Dashboard**
+  A complete end-to-end SQL project delivered for an eco-tourism company.
+  Answered **9 key business questions** using BigQuery, covering revenue trends, customer behavior, sustainability adoption, repeat rates and operator performance.
+  *Power BI dashboard in progress.*

 - **ETL Bitcoin Pipeline + Streamlit Dashboard**
   - Designed and implemented a complete ETL pipeline that extracts real-time Bitcoin spot prices from the Coinbase API, transforms the data, loads it into a PostgreSQL database and visualizes it with a live Streamlit dashboard featuring automatic refresh and price variation tracking.

 - **Python Basics and K-Means Construction**
   - Learned foundational Python skills and implemented K-Means clustering algorithm for data segmentation.

-- **BigQuery SQL Portfolio – Stack Overflow Dataset**
-  - Built a complete SQL project from scratch using Google BigQuery and the Stack Overflow public dataset.

 - **BigQuery SQL Portfolio – EPA Greenhouse Gas Emissions**
   - Analyzed facility-level GHG emissions using public environmental data from the U.S. EPA (2023).